Continuing Competence Program

 NOTE: Based on the Learning Activity category selected, documentation requirements may vary.

-Regulated Members are able to consecutively enter data for multiple Learning Activities per Learning Objective when necessary.
+Regulated Members are able to consecutively enter data for multiple Learning Activities for each Learning Objective when necessary.

 The online CCP Activity Log may be accessed for all registration years beginning with 2013 as this was the initial year of the online program.
-Although the online submission of the CCP Activity Log is only activated once a Regulated Member is selected for a CCP Compliance Audit, Regulated Members are encouraged to frequently update their online CCP Activity Log in real-time throughout the year.
+Although the online submission of the CCP Activity Log is only activated only when an individual is randomly selected for a CCP Compliance Audit, Regulated Members are encouraged to update their online CCP Activity Log in real-time throughout the year.
 If chosen for a CCP Compliance Audit the completed Activity Log simply needs to be submitted.